 Facebook even keeps track of your response time for you on the admin level of business pages.
 Users can see this status as well.

 You can even set up automated messages that trigger when your page receives a message.

 Even if it’s something as simple as, “Hello and thank you for messaging us!
 A team member will get back to you shortly,” that allows your response rate to stay immediate 100% of the time, and it gives the user instant reassurance that they will be responded to.

-In your monitoring, you’ll also want to make sure you respond not only to the positive comments, but to the negative comments too.
-This is an integral part of reputation management for your business.
+In your monitoring, you’ll also want to make sure you respond not only to the positive comments but to the negative comments too.
+This is an integral part of the online reputation management strategy for your business.